 Regular physical activity is an important strategy for relieving pain and maintaining or improving function for people with arthritis.

-Despite that, people with arthritis are less likely to be physically active than those with arthritis.
+Despite that, people with arthritis are less likely to be physically active than those without arthritis.

 All Ages, Races and Genders